OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/05-Testing_for_SQL_Injection.md

 **Automation**
 steps to automate the wrokflow:

-1. Extract the original query using `SQLMap` and the blind injection.
+1. Extract the original query using `SQLMap` and blind injection.
 2. Build a base payload according to the original query and achieve union-based injection.
 3. Automate the exploitation of the union-based injection by one of these options:
     - Specifying a *custom injection point marker* (`*`)